-- TELPAS results are evaluated at the domain level.
-For 2026 and beyond, progress will be evaluated at the composite level.
-See Appendix H for more details. - A student is considered to have made progress if - the student has a composite proficiency rating of Advanced High or Basic Fluency in the current year, OR - the student advances at least one TELPAS composite proficiency level from the most recent prior year to the current year. - Students are evaluated for progress if the student's current year composite score on TELPAS or

-TELPAS Alternate is Advanced High or Basic Fluency OR if the student was evaluated on all four domains (received a composite score) in both current year and the most recent prior year.
+- A student is considered to have made progress if - the student has a composite proficiency rating of Advanced High or Basic Fluency in the current year, OR - the student advances at least one TELPAS composite proficiency level from the most recent prior year to the current year. - Students are evaluated for progress if the student's current year composite score on TELPAS or TELPAS Alternate is Advanced High or Basic Fluency OR if the student was evaluated on all four domains (received a composite score) in both current year and the most recent prior year. - Ratings are not compared across TELPAS and TELPAS Alternate.